openshift/oadp-operator/docs/design/node_agent_config-design.md

 	Velero *VeleroConfig `json:"velero,omitempty"`
 	// (deprecation warning) ResticConfig is the configuration for restic DaemonSet.
 	// Restic is for backwards compatibility and is replaced by the nodeAgent
-	// Restic will be removed with the OADP 1.4
+	// Restic will be removed in the future
 	// +kubebuilder:deprecatedversion:warning=1.3
 	// +optional
 	Restic *ResticConfig `json:"restic,omitempty"`